 Lisa has been featured in The Arthritis Foundation’s bimonthly publication: Kids Get Arthritis Too.
-She has also been featured in the St. Louis Post newspaper in a piece about the Gateway Disabled Ski Program, Hidden Valley Ski School.
+She has also been featured in the St. Louis Post in a piece about the Gateway Disabled Ski Program, at the Hidden Valley Ski School.

 Lisa lives on Kent Island and enjoys baking, boating, and fishing at sunset.
 She also loves snow skiing and teaching skiing to individuals with disabilities.